 Always filled with a profound sense of his own unworthiness, he earnestly solicited three Popes for leave to resign his bishopric, that he might die in solitude, but was never able to obtain his request.
 God was pleased to purify his soul by a lingering illness before He called him to Himself.
 He closed his penitential course on the 1st of April in 1132, two months before completing his eightieth year.
 Miracles attested the sanctity of his death, and he was canonized only two years afterward, by Pope Innocent II.

 —Excerpted from Little Pictorial Lives of the Saints

 Symbols and Representation: carrying a lantern; one of a group of seven stars, representing the founders of the Carthusians; pictured with Saint Bruno; pictured with three flowers in his hand

 - Try making Mock Turtle Soup.
 St. Hugh for a time lived in a Carthusian monastery as a simple monk.
 Legend has it that once, on arriving, he found the monks assembled in the refectory but with nothing to eat.
 He was told that some benefactor had indeed given them fowl but their rule forbade the eating of meat.
 When Saint Hugh saw their predicament, he promptly made the sign of the cross and changed the fowl into turtles.

-- Watch this YouTube video on St. Hugh of Grenoble and this video on Le monastère de la Grande Chartreuse (Isère - France) founded by St. Hugh.
+- Watch this YouTube video on St. Hugh of Grenoble and this video on Le monastère de la Grande Chartreuse (Isère - France) which St. Bruno and St. Hugh founded together.